 DO NOT stand in line for Eiffel Tower tickets

-Either sign up for a tour, or buy your tickets online.
+Either sign up for a tour of the Eiffel Tower, or buy your tickets online.
 That line will suck the life force right out of you.

 - Contributed by Christine Cantera